 As you might expect, Paychex features a healthy balance between growth and cash flows; PAYX is up 15% year-over-year.

 The video game sector offers some of the best stocks to invest in.
 Thanks to gaming culture and tournaments going mainstream, this is an industry that will perpetually rise higher.
 Over the longer-term, this presents a viable tailwind for Activision Blizzard (NASDAQ:ATVI).

 Admittedly, though, the ride in ATVI hasn’t been an easy one.
-While its YTD performance is nearly 26%, shares have gyrated severely multiple times.
+While its YTD performance is pretty much flat, shares have gyrated severely multiple times.
 Investors have an understandable concern that they’re buying into ATVI near at or near its highs.
 Moreover, Activision has suffered significant competition; namely, Epic Games’ “Fortnite.”

 Still, I’m not worried.
 In terms of first-person shooting games, ATVI is still the king.
 Its “Call of Duty” series is legitimately a cash cow.
 Furthermore, Activision’s financials have consistently demonstrated rising cash flow from operations.
 That might take a hit this year due to the competitive environment.

 However, don’t count out ATVI.
 Not only can Activision leverage its own strengths in shooter games, “Fortnite” mania may be peaking.

 Out of all the cash cow stocks to buy, Alphabet (NASDAQ:GOOG, NASDAQ:GOOGL) stands alone.
 One of the chief reasons why is due to the company’s prevalence across multiple lucrative markets.
 From laptops to cloud computing to driverless-vehicle technology, GOOG disrupts any sector it wishes.

 But the biggest reason I like Alphabet is that it dominates the internet.
 I realize that it’s a tired argument because everybody has mentioned it.
 That doesn’t mean, though, that the argument is any less valid.